getzep/docs.getzep.com/docs/sdk/langchain.md

 === "Python"

-    Using Zep as your Langchain app's long-term memory simple: initialize the `ZepChatMessageHistory` with your Zep instance URL and your user's session identifier (see [Zep Concepts](/about/concepts)) and then utilize it as the `chat_memory` for a Langchain `ConversationBufferMemory`.
+    Using Zep as your Langchain app's long-term memory simple: initialize the `ZepMemory` with your Zep instance URL, API key, and your user's session identifier (see [Zep Concepts](/about/concepts)).

-    ```python title="ZepChatMessageHistory instantiation"
+    ```python title="ZepMemory instantiation"
-    from langchain.memory.chat_message_histories import ZepChatMessageHistory
-    from langchain.memory import ConversationBufferMemory
+    from langchain.memory import ZepMemory

     # Set this to your Zep server URL
     ZEP_API_URL = "http://localhost:8000"